 For all organisations engaged in activities that are regulated, PwC provides support, advice, and assurance to help you manage your regulatory risks.
 In an ever-changing regulatory environment, we can help ensure that you identify, manage, and control any exiting and future regulatory risks.
 A proactive rather than a monitoring approach to regulation is now a full time strategic necessity.

 Our people can also assist in the evaluation of new regulations on your business model, provide advice with getting your business authorised by a regulator or provide support in dealing with regulatory enforcement actions and remediation exercises.

 In today’s business world, IT and financial reporting environments are becoming increasingly complex while even greater reliance is being placed on the information produced by these systems and processes.
-The involvement of our SPA specialists is essential to providing trust and quality in the assurance business, with the renewed emphasis on data, controls, and secure, reliable and efficient information systems.
-Our SPA specialists are integrated into financial audit teams.
-SPA provides both audit and audit-related services such as compliance to regulations.
+The involvement of our DITA specialists is essential to providing trust and quality in the assurance business, with the renewed emphasis on data, controls, and secure, reliable and efficient information systems.
+Our DITA specialists are integrated into financial audit teams.
+DITA provides both audit and audit-related services such as compliance to regulations.
 These include IT general control reviews, application controls reviews across various industries, as well as services to improve security and controls.

 If you need confidence in the quality of the information produced by your IT systems or you rely on financial information from a third party and need independent assurance on that information, we can help.
 Our services enable you to gain comfort that your systems, processes and risk management procedures are operating effectively and within a well controlled environment.